Biphyl/Blog/README.md

 2. Open the repo using your preffered text editor e.g vscode.

-3. Run the test file to confirm that all the test passes.
+3. Run the test file to confirm that all the tests passes.

 4. Run the main file to view how the application runs.